 How Property Division is decided?

-When spouses are unable to find a common ground and agree as to how they should divide the property, the settlement is decided through court proceedings.
+When spouses are unable to find a common ground and agree as to how they should divide the property, the settlement is decided through court proceedings according to Illinois State Law.
 In legal terms, there are different types of property divided during a divorce proceeding:

 - Separate Property: This includes property that individual partners have acquired before their marriage or through inheritance or gift after marriage.
 Separate property also includes assets purchased with separate funds during marriage, and are not divided during divorce.